 Events in Nairobi get going with a Research Workshop on the theme of Tax, Poverty and Finance for Development on 18th / 19th January 2007.
-Sponsored by the UK-based Network for Social Change (a philanthropic group), and co-hosted by the University of Nairobi, the African Community Development Foundation, the Association for Accountancy & Business Affairs and TJN International Secretariat, the workshop programme includes papers from 12 researchers, and has attracted 50 participants from 18 countries.
-The workshop programme will be finalised for download from the Tax Justice 4 Africa website by 5th January 2007.
+Sponsored by the UK-based Network for Social Change (a philanthropic group), and cohosted by the University of Nairobi, the African Community Development Foundation, the Association for Accountancy & Business Affairs and TIN International Secretariat, the workshop programme includes papers from 12 researchers, and has attracted 50 participants from 18 countries.
+The workshop becoming founder members and supporters of TJN 4 Africa.